CrossFit & The UFC: A Case Study

 UFC’s crowning achievements, CrossFit final blow

-And while the UFC continues to grow by leaps and bounds, CrossFit reached its lowest ebb at last year’s CrossFit Games, with the unfortunate drowning of one of the athletes.
+While the UFC continues to grow by leaps and bounds, CrossFit reached its lowest ebb at last year’s CrossFit Games, with the unfortunate drowning of one of the athletes.
 Lazar Đukić, a 28-year-old athlete from Serbia, showed signs of distress about 50 meters from the finish line of a swim event before going under, with the body being recovered approximately one hour later.

 The ultimate disgrace

-• “What I would have done when whats-his-face drowned, sorry about that one everyone, what a bummer.”
+• “What I would have done when what’s-his-face drowned, sorry about that one, everyone, what a bummer.”

 • “We will build a little bronze bust of this fucking guy.
 You know what the athletes would have said; FUCK HIM.”

 • “Shut the games down for this fuck?
-He’s Croatian you idiot.”
+He’s Croatian, you idiot.”
 (He’s Serbian)

 Insights to take away